 #6 You’ve been emailing back and forth with a new supplier, Smith’s Stationery and the time has come to pay their invoice.
 How do you proceed?

 The bank won’t be able to give you the company’s details, but you should check verbally with the business that you have the correct details; scammers can infiltrate an email thread so even if you sent the first email you may not necessarily be safe.
 It’s always best to check!

 #7 Which of these is a way to help prevent being phished?

 All of these are ways to protect against phishing.

 #8 What kind of data is the least likely target of a phishing attack?

 Your clothing size is probably not of interest to cyber criminals.

-#9 You’ve received the email above, you’re clever enough to know you shouldn’t click that link, but what action should you take?
+#9 You’ve received the email above, you know you shouldn’t click that link, but what action should you take?

-You might mean well, but even if you’re forwarding a phishing email as a warning you’re increasing the risk of someone else falling victim.
+Some email providers encourage you to send them spam emails that made it through their filters so they can improve their services, but don’t send a phishing email to any address besides the one they provide for this purpose.
+Even if you’re forwarding a phishing email as a warning you’re increasing the risk of someone else falling victim.
 Press shift + delete to permanently delete the email and then warn people verbally if you’d like to.